 A friend asked me to make a LFO output for his Korg Monotribe.
-On MUFF WIGGLER forum, topic “Korg Monotribe modifications thread” you can read, LFO signal (fed to VCO) is avaliable at pin7 of IC15.
+I had some experience with synth modding, so I though its the job just for me!
+On Muff Wiggler, topic “Korg Monotribe modifications thread” you can read, LFO signal (fed to VCO) is avaliable at pin7 of IC15.
 It should be easy.

 Waveforms for SLOW setting looks very good, with almost constant amplitude (1V p-p) and offset (Vbase between 1,0 and 1,3V).
 A dream for scaling and biasing.
 For this mode, the highest frequency is around 19Hz, lowest – 0,05Hz (1 cycle per 20 seconds).